aidgn-com/fullscore/README.md

 A user arrives at the site for the first time.
 The browser is like a singer-songwriter's stage just preparing to perform.

-The system first checks for cookies with echo=2.
-These are traces of completed performances.
-If found, it cleans the stage.
-Then it checks for cookies with echo=0 to confirm no performance is in progress.
+First, the browser checks for any echo=2 cookies from yesterday's completed performances and processes them for archival.
+It then confirms no active performances (echo=0) or stored sessions (echo=1) are present.

-Creating new rhythm_1 starting with echo=0.
-This means the singer-songwriter has taken the stage.
+Creating new rhythm_1 with echo=0.
+The singer-songwriter has taken the stage.
 Edge detects echo=0 and immediately begins livestreaming.
-This stage's first song begins with the singer-songwriter's signature !home.
+This stage's first song opens with the signature !home.

 ```javascript
 rhythm_1 = "0_1735714800_x7n4kb2p_1_0_0_0_0_!home"